ZeroParadox

 April 2026

-A Lean 4 proof that the bottom element of a join-semilattice forces a minimal non-bottom state - without snap-specific axioms.
+A Lean 4 proof that the bottom element of a join-semilattice forces a minimal non-bottom state, using only the standard semilattice axioms.

 Lean Action CI Sponsor DOI